karthik-d/gca-detection-tab-slides/README.md

 Use Anaconda to manage your packages and **Python 3 (version >= 3.6.0 recommended)**.

 #### **(Recommended)** Using an Anaconda environment
+- Use the dependency file `dep-file-conda.txt` [from here](https://raw.githubusercontent.com/karthik-d/TAB-Slides/main/dep-file-conda.txt) or from the zip-folder `GCA-Detection/`
 - **Either** create a new environment with all dependencies by running
 `conda create --name myenv --file dep-file-conda.txt`
 - **Or** install to an existing environment by running